 FOUNDATION PROGRAM -- STATE AID -- APPORTIONMENT

 33-1004A.
 Experience and education multiplier.
-Each instructional and administrative staff position shall be assigned an appropriate multiplier based upon the following table:
+(1) Each pupil service and administrative staff position shall be assigned an appropriate multiplier based upon the following table:

 EXPERIENCE AND EDUCATION

-In determining the experience factor, the actual years of teaching or administrative service in a public school, in an accredited private or parochial school, or beginning in the 2005-06 school year and thereafter in an accredited college or university shall be credited.
+(2) In determining the experience factor, the actual years of certificated service for pupil service staff, or teaching and administrative service for administrator certificate holders in a public school, in an accredited private or parochial school, or beginning in the 2005-06 school year and thereafter in an accredited college or university shall be credited.

-In determining the education factor, only credits earned after initial certification, based upon a transcript on file with the teacher certification office of the state department of education, earned at an institution of higher education accredited by the state board of education or a regional accrediting association, shall be allowed.
-Instructional staff whose initial certificate is an occupational specialist certificate shall be treated as BA degree prepared instructional staff.
-Credits earned by such occupational specialist instructional staff after initial certification shall be credited toward the education factor.
+(3) In determining the education factor, only credits earned after initial certification, based upon a transcript on file with the teacher certification office of the state department of education, earned at an institution of higher education accredited by a body recognized by the state board of education, shall be allowed; however, successful completion of a state approved evaluation training and proof of proficiency shall be counted as up to three (3) transcripted credits for determination of the education factor and meeting recertification requirements.